zeehio/ising/README.md

 ### Quick start:

-     ising -d 2 -L 20 -T 4.0 --nmeas 100 --nmcs 10000000 --ieq 5000 --dyn 0
+     ising -d 2 -L 20 -T 4.0 --nmeas 500 --nmcs 10000000 --ieq 5000 --dyn 0 > simulation.txt

-This command runs a 20x20 lattice, at a T=4 temperature, performing 10 millions of montecarlo sweeps of the lattice, printing the energy, the magnetization and a simple estimation of average cluster radius every 100 sweeps.
+This command runs a 20x20 lattice, at a T=4 temperature, performing 10 millions of montecarlo sweeps of the lattice, printing the energy, the magnetization and a simple estimation of average cluster radius every 500 sweeps to the `simulation.txt`.
 Before the 10 millions sweeps are performed, 5000 sweeps are done for thermalization.
 Each sweep is done using a random glauber dynamic (a simple random spin flip).

+     mycut -f 1  < simulation.txt > simulationenergies.txt

+This command takes the first column of "simulation.txt" and saves it into `simulation_energies.txt`.

+     cat simulationenergies.txt jackknife > energyinfo.txt

+This command returns the jackknife estimations of the energies.
+Notice how the quantity `<E^2> - <E>^2` can be used to compute the heat capacity using the fluctuation-dissipation theorem.

 ### Introduction